cristan/improved-un-locodes/README.md

 # About UN/LOCODES
 The United Nations Code for Trade and Transport Locations is a code list mantained by UNECE (a United Nations agency) to facilitate trade.
 The list is comes from the [UNECE page](http://www.unece.org/cefact/locode/welcome.html), released twice a year.
 However, this dataset is based on [datasets/un-locode](https://github.com/datasets/un-locode), which is already much better than the original (e.g. no more encoding problems).

+# Shameless plug
+[CargoProbe](https://www.cargoprobe.com) offers the functionalities of this dataset [as an API](https://www.cargoprobe.com/service-un-lode-api/).
+It also has additional nifty things: like when you only have the city name Rotterdam, it's clever enough to return the data of [NLRTM](https://unlocode.info/NLRTM) instead of [USRAJ](https://unlocode.info/USRAJ).
+Their main product what they offer is essentially track and trace for shipping containers.
+Check them out if that interests you.

 # License

 ### UN/LOCODE data